 Using the LeadFuze extention, there are two ways to search by location.
 You can enter the city or zip code directly in the ‘Keywords or Job Titles’, such as (“Founder” AND “San Jose”).
 You can also choose to break them up, and use the location area of the serach (which uses LinkedIn preset city locatoins).
 Here is what each would look like:

-Already Found your Prospects?
+Already Found Your Leads?

-Send them an email!
+Send them a cold email!